The Future is Faster, Hotter, Clearer

 Fortunately, liquid immersion cooling provides a perfect way (many experts would say the only way) to effectively cool a roomful of GPU-accelerated server racks.

-Immersion cooling is ideal for GPU-accelerated computing because it can cool up to 100 kW/rack – almost 10X that of some air-cooled racks – this means immersion cooled racks can be fully loaded with GPU-based servers.
+Immersion is ideal for cooling GPU-accelerated servers because it can handle up to 100 kW/rack – almost 10X that of some air-cooled racks – this means immersion cooled racks can be fully loaded with GPU-based servers.

 Plan for the Best—Minus the Stress